-Note the following for cases of exercise-induced CPK abnormalities: Cases of CPK abnormality \geq Grade 3 or higher, presumed to be exercise induced, accompanied by < Grade 3 ALT must be brought to the attention of the CMC for adjudication of further management and further administration of study product.
+Note the following for cases of exercise-induced CPK abnormalities: Cases of CPK abnormality $\geq$ Grade 3 or higher, presumed to be exercise induced, accompanied by < Grade 3 ALT must be brought to the attention of the CMC for adjudication of further management and further administration of study product.
 Grades 3 and 4 elevations in ALT, regardless of CK elevation will prompt permanent discontinuation of study product and the participant will be followed annually for HIV testing only until the conclusion of Step 2 of the study.
 All such cases must be reported to the CMC.

 CONDITION AND SEVERITY FOLLOW-UP AND MANAGEMENT ELEVATIONS in ALT Grade 2 and higher Oral phase: A Grade 2 ALT abnormality reported at Week 2 or Week 4, regardless of relatedness to the study product, should be confirmed within one week.
 Oral study drug may continue until the confirmatory results are available; no injections should be administered until confirmatory results are available during consideration of the Week 4 ALT value.
-If the repeat value is ≤ Grade 2 at Week 3, study drug may continue to Week 4.
-If the repeat value is < Grade 2 at Week 4, the participant may proceed to Step 2 injection phase.
+If the repeat value is $\leq$ Grade 2 at Week 3, study drug may continue to Week 4.
+If the repeat value is $\leq$ Grade 2 at Week 4, the participant may proceed to Step 2 injection phase.
 If the repeat value is Grade 2 or higher at Week 4, study product should be stopped, and the participant will be followed annually for HIV testing only.
 All such cases must be reported to the CMC.
-In addition, participants will be followed with weekly ALT assessments until they return to ≤ Grade 1.
-A Grade 3 or higher ALT abnormality reported at Week 2 or Week 4, regardless of relatedness to the study product, will result in study product discontinuation and will prohibit a participant from entering the injection phase of the study, and the participant will be followed annually for HIV testing only until the conclusion of Step 2 of the study.
+In addition, participants will be followed with weekly ALT assessments until they return to $\leq$ Grade 1.
+Grade 2 and higher A Grade 3 or higher ALT abnormality reported at Week 2 or Week 4, regardless of relatedness to the study product, will result in study product discontinuation and will prohibit a participant from entering the injection phase of the study, and the participant will be followed annually for HIV testing only until the conclusion of Step 2 of the study.
 All such cases must be reported to the CMC.
-In addition, participants will be reported to the conclusion of Step 2 of the study.
-All such cases must be reported to the conclusion of Step 2 of the study.
-All such cases must be reported to the CMC.
-In addition, participants will be followed with weekly ALT assessments until they return to ≤ Grade 1.
+In addition, participants will be followed with weekly ALT assessments until they return to $\leq$ Grade 1.
 A Grade 3 ALT will lead to permanent study product discontinuation, and the participant will be followed annually for HIV testing only until the conclusion of Step 2 of the study.
-AEs will be followed until resolution (≤ Grade 1) in consultation with the CMC.
+AEs will be followed until resolution ( $\leq$ Grade 1) in consultation with the CMC.
 Grade 2 and higher Injection phase : The CMC should be notified as soon as possible.
-For a Grade 2 ALT, the CMC will determine whether further injections may be given in cases where levels are \leq Grade 2 prior to the next scheduled injection.
-Unless otherwise specified by the CMC, for Grade 2 ALT, repeat testing should be performed weekly until levels are \leq Grade 1.
-For Grade 3 and higher ALT, study product will be permanently discontinued.
-For Grade 3 and 4 ALT, repeat testing should be performed as soon as possible, and participants should be followed weekly until levels are \leq Grade 1.
+For a Grade 2 ALT, the CMC will determine whether further injections may be given in cases where levels are $\leq$ Grade 2 prior to the next scheduled injection.
+Unless otherwise specified by the CMC, for Grade 2 ALT, repeat testing should be performed weekly until levels are $\leq$ Grade 1.
+For Grade 3 and higher ALT, study product will be performed as soon as possible, and participants should be followed weekly until levels are $\leq$ Grade 1.
 Participants who are permanently discontinued from study product should continue to be followed on study/off study product, following the Step 3 Schedule of Evaluations.